 In traditional Chinese medicine, in which each of our organs is believed to embody a different emotion, anger resides in the liver and gallbladder.
 Healthy expression of this emotion contributes to the free flow of qi and a strong will.
 However, Chinese doctors say under-expressing or overindulging in anger can harm the liver, resulting in symptoms such as muscle tension, headaches, and digestive distress.

 One way or another, any anger we hold will get out.
-The challenge is giving it an appropriate voice.
+The challenge is in giving it an appropriate voice.
 Find a way to deliver its message, but don’t let its brute force run the show.

 According to Rev. Sheri Heller, a New York City-based psychotherapist and interfaith minister who specializes in severe trauma, anger is an instinct we’re born with, but learning how to handle it properly is an acquired skill.